-days of the beginning of the contract, which includes at a minimum the fidelity criteria for each applicable service/provider type, sampling approach, data collection methods, tools to be used, frequency of review, and validation methods.
+- 14.6.2.
+The MCO will manage the fidelity monitoring process for Assertive Community Treatment (ACT) providers to ensure minimum fidelity standards utilizing the LDH-specified ACT Monitoring tool.
+The MCO shall ensure their staff are properly trained on utilization of the identified ACT Monitoring tool. - 14.6.3.
+A formal fidelity-monitoring plan will be submitted to the State within 30 days of the beginning of the contract, which includes at a minimum the fidelity criteria for each applicable service/provider type, sampling approach, data collection methods, tools to be used, frequency of review, and validation methods.
 The monitoring system shall include a formalized monitoring review process of all providers' performance on an ongoing basis including a procedure for formal review with site-visits.
-Site visits shall be conducted according to a periodic schedule individualized by provider type determined by the MCO and approved by DHH.
-These shall take into account the monitoring responsibilities and efforts of the state agencies.
-Reports will be submitted to DHH according to the frequency established in the fidelity monitoring plan submitted to the State, but no less than once per year.
+Site visits shall be conducted according to a periodic schedule individualized by provider type determined by the MCO and approved by LDH.
+Reports will be submitted to LDH according to the frequency established in the fidelity monitoring plan submitted to the State, but no less than once per year.

-14.7 Best Practices in Children's Behavioral Health Residential Treatment
+14.7.
+Best Practices in Children's Behavioral Health Residential Treatment

-The MCOs will support advance initiatives aimed at increased alignment of children's behavioral health residential programming with national best practice standards.
+The MCOs will advance initiatives aimed at increased alignment of children's behavioral health residential programming with national best practice standards.
 The MCO will utilize authorization, continued stay review, and discharge planning protocols that support the implementation of best practices.
-The MCO shall participate in planning and implementation of these initiatives with OBH, and collaborate to develop an implementation monitoring plan and provide assistance to providers in collecting and reporting on best practice-related performance indicators (performance indicators may include reducing restraints and seclusions, increased employment of peer professionals, increased family involvement concurrent with the youth's residential stay [family involvement includes family voice in treatment planning], family support/skills training/therapy to support the family's ability to receive the youth home, frequent and ongoing contact with family in the form of phone calls and visits; and 6-12 month post-discharge outcomes data regarding successful integration into the home and community).
+The MCO shall participate in planning and implementation of these initiatives with OBH, and collaborate to develop an implementation monitoring plan and provide assistance to providers in collecting and reporting on best practice-related performance indicators (performance indicators may include reducing restraints and seclusions, increased employment of peer professionals, increased family involvement concurrent with the youth's residential stay [family involvement and concurrent with the youth's residential stay [family involvement the family's ability to receive the youth home, frequent and ongoing contact with family in the form of phone calls and visits; and 6-12 month post-discharge outcomes data regarding successful integration into the home and community).

-14.8 Adverse Incident Reporting
+14.8.
+Adverse Incident Reporting

-- 14.8.1 The MCO shall develop, submit, and implement a critical reporting and management procedures for the behavioral health population, subject to review and approval by DHH.
-The procedure shall describe how the MCO will detect, report, remediate (when applicable), and work to prevent the future reoccurrence of incidents. - The MCO, as directed by DHH, may be required to utilize a third party incident management system in lieu of, or in addition to, its own incident management reporting system.
+- 14.8.1.
+The MCO shall develop, submit, and implement a critical reporting and management procedures for the behavioral health population, subject to review and approval by LDH.
+The procedure shall describe how the MCO will detect, report, remediate (when applicable), and work to prevent the future re-occurrence of incidents. - 14.8.2.
+The MCO, as directed by LDH, may be required to utilize a third party incident management system in lieu of, or in addition to, its own incident management reporting system.
 Connection to this third party system is at the cost of the MCO.
-It shall be the MCO's decision to replace its own incident management system with the requested third party system or to utilize both systems for incident management. - 14.8.3 The MCO shall submit reports to DHH concerning quality of care concerns and adverse incidents, as documented in the Behavioral Health Companion Guide.
+It shall be the MCO's decision to replace its own incident management system with the requested third party system or to utilize both systems for incident management. - 14.8.3.
+The MCO shall submit reports to LDH concerning quality of care concerns and adverse incidents, as documented in the Behavioral Health Companion Guide.